Wednesday, July 13, 2011

 Extreme Adirondacks: Surviving the 1995 Microburst

-During a recent adventure into the heart of the Five Ponds Wilderness in the northeastern Adirondacks I found myself struggling through some blow downs and thinking about the 1995 Microburst.
+During a recent adventure into the heart of the Five Ponds Wilderness in the northwestern Adirondacks I found myself struggling through some blow downs and thinking about the 1995 Microburst.
 This devastating storm occurred on July 15, 1995 but its impact on the northeastern Adirondacks is still evident today and will remain so for a very long time.

 But the storm’s impact is not on the land alone but on the people who experienced the storm as well.
 Since I was one of those individuals trapped in the backcountry on that day, I thought I would share my memory of the experience on the storm’s sixteenth anniversary.